 Kongosenji Temple (Yatadera) 金剛山寺（矢田寺）

 Kongosenji Temple is known by many different names.
-It is commonly called Yatadera, due to its location in the Yata Hills, and Ojizosan Temple, because of the ancient Jizo statues that are scattered around the temple.
+It is commonly called Yatadera, due to its location in the Yata Hills, and Yata-no-Ojizosan, because of the ancient Jizo statues that are scattered around the temple.

 - The 10,000 hydrangea bushes in bloom throughout June and July